 I just love baker’s twine!
 I love the colors, and I love the look!
 Baker’s twine was traditionally used to wrap baked goods, so I had this idea to wrap it around metal Christmas cookie cutters to make ornaments.
 For day two of my 12 Days of Handmade Christmas Ornaments series, I made these baker’s twine cookie cutter ornaments.
+Also make sure to take a look at all of my other homemade Christmas ornament tutorials!

 I love the pattern that the baker’s twine made on the sides of the ornaments!